From the City of Nazi Party Rally Grounds to the City of Peace and Human Rights, what sites can we visit to learn about the history of Nuremberg?

 On the outskirts of Nuremberg city, the National Socialist German Workers Party (NSDAP) held their annual propaganda Party Rallies between 1933 and 1938.

-Having fought against the Weimar Republic and the Peace Treaty of 1919, Adolf Hitler (who had dictatorial powers from July 1921), was appointed German Chancellor.
+Having fought against the Weimar Republic and the Peace Treaty of 1919, Adolf Hitler was appointed German Chancellor in 1933.
 With radical anti-Semitic discourse and brute force, he consolidated his power in 1934 as Führer and Chancellor of the Reich.

-The Nazi Party Rally Ground Sites were the staging grounds for wielding power, spreading propaganda and getting the public to yield to the party line.
+The Nazi Party Rally Ground Sites, designed by Albert Speer, were the staging grounds for wielding power, spreading propaganda and getting the public to yield to the party line.

 The plan was to have a collection of 12 structures and vast open areas covering 11 square kilometres, to include a Stadium and a March Field, able to accommodate hundreds of thousands of people.
 The war began and thwarted plans, leaving the completed smaller Zeppelin Field and unfinished Congress Hall.